Glasco, Kansas

 Glasco, Kansas area landscape today by Kathy Alexander.

 After the Civil War, the Solomon Valley was opened to soldiers and widely advertised.
-The rich Solomon Valley soil enticed settlers to come to the area.
-The first permanent settlers, Robert Smith and John Henderson arrived in 1865.
+The rich soil enticed settlers to come to the area.
+The first permanent settlers, Robert Smith and John Henderson, arrived in 1865.
 In March 1866, John and Jeanette Hillhouse, emigrants from Scotland, arrived and located a homestead on the Solomon River the next month.
-They were soon followed by H.H.
+H.H.
 Spaulding and A.D.
-Teasley.
+Teasley soon followed them.
 Another early pioneer was Isaac Biggs, who received a Revolutionary Land Grant from the U.S. Government.

 Moving bands of Indians created alarm in the Solomon Valley.
-On August 11, 1868, there were raids in the locality, resulting in tragedies in Ottawa and Mitchell Counties and Glasco.
+On August 11, 1868, Indian raids in the locality resulted in tragedies in Ottawa and Mitchell Counties and Glasco.

 The first school was established in 1868.